demcgee/django-skinny/README.md

 the `slug` object (and `slugs` table) :
 - `url`: a unique string/text field containing a uri : "http://a.long.company.com/this/is/some/deep/nesting"
 - `slug`: a unique string/text field containing a short string to be used as the slug : "1ab2"
-- id: an auto-incrementing integer containing the slug's unique identifier : 26
+- `id`: an auto-incrementing integer containing the slug's unique identifier : 26

 the `lookup` object (and `lookups` table) should have (something like) the following:
 - `slug_id`: an integer field containing the id field of a slug object : 26